top of page

 High School History Teacher

-I started teaching at age 33 and taught a total of 18 years (or so).
+I started teaching at age 32 and taught a total of 18 years (or so).
 I never felt the label of teacher suited me, but I was a good teacher and my students excelled.
 They still reach out to thank me for being untraditional and making them think.
+Positivity, a safe environment to learn and grow, and a knack for storytelling kept my students engaged.

 Travel/Volunteer